DreamIP/StrainNet/README.md

 ## Results of star images

-You can use Script_flow.m to Visualize the obtained displacements
+You can use Script_flow.m to visualize the obtained displacements

 |Reference   | ![](Star_frames/Displacements/Reference.png)  |
 |:----------:|:---------------------------------------------:|